NateBarham/natebarham.github.io/_posts/2020-06-08-Black-Lives-Matter.md

 It is not “a few bad apples” but rather the oft forgotten spoiling of the whole barrel portion of that saying.

-Yes, it is the officer who kneels on black man’s neck.
+Yes, it is the officer who kneels on a black man’s neck.

 Yes, it is the officers who watch as that man begs to be allowed to breathe, officers who do nothing to stop a murder happening before their very eyes.